xyzmjf/tautomatic/README.md

 This is used for re-scoring of the enumerated tautomers, in vacuo or in simulated solvents.

-Please now refer to the manual for installation and usage information.
+Please now refer to the manual for installation and usage information using the Linux command line.
+If you wish to pul and use a Docker container for the tautomatic application - see the docker_usage documentation.